 Corporate Aims Improve transport and the environment.
 Policy Framework LA21 Strategy - Objectives to protect and enhance landscape qualities requires action to designate tree preservation orders.
-Statement by Monitoring Officer Action in accordance with Section 201 of the Town and Country Planning Act 1990. [ Statement by Director of Finance & E-Government No financial implications Human Resource IT/Land and Property Implications Staff time will be required to administer the order and respond to applications for consent to carry out work on the trees.
+Statement by Action in accordance with Section 201 of the Town and Statement by Monitoring Officer Action in accordance with Section 201 of the Town and Country Planning Act 1990.
+Statement by Director of Finance & E-Government No financial implications Human Resource IT/Land and Property Implications Staff time will be required to administer the order and respond to applications for consent to carry out work on the trees.
 Wards/Area Boards affected Ramsbottom Scrutiny Panel's Interest N/a